doriathais/doriathais/README.md

 _PhD Candidate in Politics & International Studies, University of Warwick_

 I am a PhD candidate at the University of Warwick, supported by the Chancellor's International Scholarship.
-My research employs advanced quantitative and qualitative methodologies to examine how Brazil, South Africa, and Indonesia navigate and position themselves within global hierarchies.
+My research employs quantitative and qualitative methodologies to examine how Brazil, South Africa, and Indonesia navigate and position themselves within global hierarchies.
 I specialise in the application of data-driven and computational approaches to International Relations, with a particular emphasis on the analysis of foreign policy discourses and practices.
-My work integrates mixed methods, including statistical analysis, content analysis, and machine learning techniques, to provide nuanced insights into international political dynamics.
+My work integrates mixed methods, including statistical analysis, content analysis, and machine learning techniques.

-## Research Interests

-- International Relations Theory
-- Foreign Policy Analysis
-- Global Hierarchies
-- Diplomatic Studies
-- Global IR
-- Research Methods

 ## Skills & Tools